switchmode/switchmode/README.md

 an open form contract for open source contractors

-The form is under active development toward a first edition.
-Feedback and contributions are _very_ welcome.
-[See `CONTRIBUTING.md`](./CONTRIBUTING.md).

 Download the most recent release from [GitHub](https://github.com/kemitchell/switchmode/releases) or [commonform.org](https://commonform.org/publications/kemitchell/switchmode/latest).

 ## Be Warned!